A-Kwiatkowski-21-Winchester/BS3206-Summative-AVBA/README.md

 >
 > Local:            http://localhost:3000

 A browser window will also open containing the homepage.
-If you want to test the API Call button in the center, you can open the Developer menu in your browser by pressing either:
+To see console messages for debugging purposes, you can open the Developer menu in your browser by pressing either:
 - <kbd>F12</kbd>, or
 - <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>J</kbd>  (Windows)
 - <kbd>⌘ CMD</kbd> + <kbd>OPTION</kbd> + <kbd>J</kbd>  (Mac)

-With the Developer menu open and the console shown, you can see the data object appearing once the API Call button is pressed.
+With the Developer menu open and the console shown, you can see the log messages, requests, and data objects.

 ### Issues
 #### "Command Not Found"